javadroider/AlgoDSInJava/src/com/javadroider/designpatterns/behavioral/README.md

-Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.
+- Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.

+- Behavioral Patterns are concerned about providing solutions regarding object interaction - how do they communicate, how are some dependent on others, and how to segregate them to be both dependent and independent and provide both flexibility and testing capabilities.

+CCIMOSSTV